LisiLisenok/Chime/scheduling.md

 -----------------------------

-This is very quick introduction to the _Chime_ and if you are interested in you may read more at [Chime documentation](https://herd.ceylon-lang.org/modules/herd.schedule.chime) or even [contribute](https://github.com/LisiLisenok/Chime) to.
+This is very quick introduction to the _Chime_ and if you are interested in you may read more in [Chime documentation](https://modules.ceylon-lang.org/repo/1/herd/schedule/chime/0.2.1/module-doc/api/index.html) or even [contribute](https://github.com/LisiLisenok/Chime) to.

 Thank's for the reading and enjoy with coding!